scottlamb/moonfire-nvr/guide/build.md

     $ docker buildx build --load --platform=arm64/v8 ...
     ```

-Major caveat: something appears to be making `docker buildx build` frequently
-redo builds rather than reusing cached results.
-The author is very annoyed by
-this and would welcome help in understanding this problem...

 ## Non-Docker setup

 You may prefer building without Docker on the host.
 Moonfire NVR should run